Tower Semiconductor: History

 On 21 August 2017, TowerJazz, and Tacoma (Nanjing) Semiconductor Technology Co., Ltd announced that TowerJazz received a first payment from Tacoma (Nanjing) according to their agreement for establishing a partnership to build a wafer fab in China.
 TowerJazz would provide its technical knowledge and project management skills, meanwhile Tacoma (Nanjing), and a Chinese regional authorities named Nanjing Economic and Technology Development Zone, would fully support and fund the project.
 On 22 June 2020, the Chinese court announced that Tacoma (Nanjing) Semiconductor Technology Co., Ltd was in bankruptcy proceedings.

 On March 1, 2020, TowerJazz announced a new brand identity.
 As of March 2020, the company's official brand name is Tower Semiconductor and includes all of the company's worldwide subsidiaries.

+On June 24, 2021 – STMicroelectronics (NYSE:STM), a global semiconductor leader serving customers across the spectrum of electronics applications and Tower Semiconductor (NASDAQ: TSEM & TASE: TSEM), the leading foundry of high-value analog semiconductor solutions, announced an agreement by which ST welcomes Tower to its Agrate R3 300mm fab on its Agrate Brianza site in Italy.

 On February 15, 2022, Intel announced an agreement to acquire Tower Semiconductor for $5.4 billion.
-On August 16, 2023, Intel terminated the acquisition as it failed to obtain approval from Chinese regulators within the 18-month transaction deadline period and will pay a termination fee of $353 million to Tower.
+However, on August 16, 2023, Intel terminated the acquisition as it failed to obtain approval from Chinese regulators within the 18-month transaction deadline period and will pay a termination fee of $353 million to Tower.

+In February 2026, Tower Semiconductor and the Canadian quantum computing firm Xanadu announced a partnership to accelerate the production of photonic quantum hardware.
+The partnership leverages Tower’s high-volume silicon photonics manufacturing platform to develop scalable, fault-tolerant quantum computers.
+The companies have co-engineered a unique production flow and custom material stack, including ultra-low loss silicon nitride (SiN), to transition quantum prototypes into high-volume manufacturing environments.

 Fabrication facilities

-Fab 1 6" Migdal Haemek, Israel

-Fab 1, located in Migdal Haemek, Israel is a 150 mm (wafer diameter) facility which was acquired from National Semiconductor in 1993 at the time of Tower Semiconductor's founding.

-Since that time, Fab 1 has been significantly modernized and offers process geometries ranging from 1.0-micron to 0.35-micron including CMOS image sensors, embedded flash and mixed-signal technologies.